This vegetarian Moussaka with BEYOND BEEF® is delicious and tastes just like the real thing!

 - Preheat oven to 350 F.

 - Line a baking sheet with parchment paper.
-Place the eggplant slices, drizzle 2 tbsp olive oil all over.
-Season with salt and fresh ground pepper.
-Bake in the oven for 15 min or so, until eggplant has a light golden color.
+Place the squash slices, drizzle 2 tbsp olive oil all over.
+Season with salt, fresh ground pepper and a pinch of oregano.
+Add some chili flakes if you like.
+Bake in the oven for 15 min or so, until squash slices have a light golden color and moisture is gone.
 Don’t overbake!
 When ready, remove from oven and let them cool.

 - In a frying pan add 2-3 tbsp light olive oil.
 In high heat fry the potato slices for approximately 1-2 min, both sides.
 Remove slices and place in a paper towel to absorb extra oil.

-- Add the beyond beef.
-Break it to small pieces, just like you would do with ground beef.
+- Add the ground meat.
+Break it to smaller pieces as it sautés.
 Mix everything well.
 Add the wine.
 Allow the wine to evaporate a little for 2-3 min.
 Remove from heat and set aside.

 - Add a layer of potatoes slices to the bottom of the baking pan.
 Season potato slices with salt and pepper.
 Add a layer of eggplant.
 Sprinkle some grated parmesan cheese al over.
 Repeat a layer of potatoes.
 Season with salt and pepper.
 Add another layer of eggplant slices.
 Sprinkle a generous amount of grated parmesan.